 Code Publication and Formats

-The 2012 BC Building Code, 2012 BC Plumbing Code, and 2012 BC Fire Code are currently available in an online subscription format.
-The printed format will be available in the near future.
+The 2012 BC Building Code, 2012 BC Plumbing Code, and 2012 BC Fire Code are currently available in either the printed format or the online subscription format.

 Please contact your local public library to enquire about reference access to the codes.